sanketmaneDS/sanketmaneDS/README.md

 Glad To See You Here..!

-My name is Sanket and I am a aspriring data scientist with a passion for using data to drive business insights and decision making.
+My name is Sanket and I am an aspriring data scientist with a passion for using data to drive business insights and decision making.

 On this profile, you will find a collection of my data science projects and writings.
 I have experience in a variety of domains.